IsmaelRivela/Tarot4U/README.md

 ## ¿Qué he aprendido en este proyecto? 🙇🏻

 Embarking on the development of the Tarot4U has been a captivating odyssey, elevating my proficiency in front-end development.
 Tackling the challenge of implementing an infinite carousel with JavaScript provided invaluable insights into crafting seamless and dynamic web interactions.
 The integration of variable fonts not only introduced a layer of personalized aesthetics but underscored the importance of adaptability and accessibility in design.
 The animated CSS background, designed to evoke an esoteric ambiance, served as a testament to the harmonious blend of technology and spirituality.
 Crafting a tarot-themed web environment with a carousel style not only expanded my creative toolkit but also reinforced the delicate balance between aesthetics and functionality.
-The Tarot4U project stands not just as a tarot for creative blocks but as an ongoing exploration of innovative front-end design and user experience.
-I trust that this journey proves as inspiring for you as it was for me. 🚀✨
+One of the most significant challenges encountered was navigating the treatment of video for the entry transition, as executing a smooth transition between links, especially when the initial page load involves a video, presented intricate complexities.

 ## Tecnologías 🛠
 <!-- Iconos sacados de: https://github.com/hendrasob/badges/blob/master/README.md y https://github.com/alexandresanlim/Badges4-README.md-Profile -->